Your one-stop guide to mobile security acronyms and how the solutions fit together

 All of the the solutions above focus on enabling administrators to manage device security but they stop short of protecting the devices themselves from attack.
 It’s all very well ensuring that only authorised devices can connect to your network or access your email system, but what if malware running on that device enables an attacker to control its camera, spying on sensitive meetings in secret?

 That’s where Mobile Threat Defence (MTD, although it’s sometimes called Mobile EDR) comes into play.
 It uses threat intelligence to discover threats and attacks that might be missed by any of the policies which you have in place, whether that be your MDM policy right through to the MTD detection engine.

 MTD focuses on detecting and remediating existing attacks, often using automated prevention.
-Traced Control is an MTD solution that uses deep learning techniques that spot and stop unusual device or app behaviour, heading off attacks on the device while alerting users and admins to dangers in their digital surroundings like insecure WiFi networks.
+Trustd is an MTD solution that uses deep learning techniques that spot and stop unusual device or app behaviour, heading off attacks on the device while alerting users and admins to dangers in their digital surroundings like insecure WiFi networks.

 MTD not only protects against threats like malware and phishing emails, but also detects behaviour that could indicate an attack.
 That includes permission abuse from apps that access the phone’s microphone or camera in the background without the user’s knowledge.

 It can also spot and stop attempts to disable the phone’s security features such as Google Play Protect, which checks an app’s safety before downloading it from the Google Play store.
 This prevents apps from gaining a foothold on a device by changing the underlying platform.